-- Press the source button for the media-store channel, or press Press HOME > More > Effects > MediaStore. - 2.
-Load the media file that you want to set the properties for into a channel. - 3.
-Press On-Air Properties > Audio. - 4.
-Set the media properties as required.
+1. Press the source button for the media-store channel, or navigate to the menu directly

+(Press HOME > More > Effects > MediaStore).

+- 2. Load the media file that you want to set the properties for into a channel.

+- 3. Press On-Air Properties > Audio.

+- 4. Set the media properties as required.

 Looping In the Looping area, set whether the audio will start over when it reaches the end (On) , or not (Off) .
-Auto Play In the AutoPlay area, set whether the animation automatically starts to play when it is taken on-air ( On ), or not ( Off ).
-Muting In the Muting area, set whether the audio is muted ( On ) and doesn't play, or plays ( Off ).
-Trim Animation In the Trim Animation area, select On to enable this feature and use the Start Trim and End Trim knobs to adjust where the audio starts or stops.
-Tip: Press Enable Auto Edit to help edit the audio file.
-As you adjust the start or end point, that frame of the audio plays out.
-If you press Play the clip plays a second of audio at the start or end trim point, depending on which you last edited.
-Press Disable Audio Edit to return to normal operation.
-Start Trim - the time that the animation starts at.
-End Trim - the time that the animation ends at.
+Auto Play In the AutoPlay area, set whether the animation automatically starts to play when it is taken on-air (On), or not (Off).
+Muting In the Muting area, set whether the audio is muted (On) and doesn't play, or plays (Off).
+Trim Animation In the Trim Animation area, select On to enable this feature and use the Start Trim and End Trim knobs to adjust where the audio starts or stops. • Start Trim - the time that the animation starts at. • End Trim - the time that the animation ends at.